-Shrubs are any sort of woody, perpetual, thick plant that branches into a few stems or trunks at the base and is littler than a tree.
+Shrubs are any sort of woody, perpetual, thick plants that branch into a few stems or trunks at the base and is littler than a tree.
 Shrubs are easy to spot, they are generally short and bushy and one does not see a significant part of the stem.
 Shrubs are otherwise called bushes.
 Bushes are broadly utilized for decoration.

 Characteristics of a Shrub

 - Lack of a trunk: They branch near the ground, hence do not have a well-defined trunk and rather have many stems.

 - Broad leave plants: Shrubs are usually as such.